carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

   names begin with the letters `I` through `N` are implicitly `INTEGER`, and others are implicitly `REAL`.
 These implicit typing rules can be changed in the source.
-* Fortran uses parentheses for both array references and for function calls.
+* Fortran uses parentheses in both array references and function calls.
   All arrays must be declared as such; other names followed by parenthesized expressions are assumed to be function calls.
 * Fortran has a _lot_ of built-in "intrinsic" functions.
 They are always